It gives me great pleasure to place before you the Annual Report of your Bank for theyear 2017-18.

 As I conclude I express my sincere thanks and gratitude to Government of IndiaReserve Bank of India various State Governments Securities and Exchange Board of IndiaInsurance Regulatory and Development Authority of India and all other Stakeholders fortheir valuable patronage guidance support and timely advice and seek their continuedsupport and co-operation.

 My profound thanks are also due to all the Shareholders Customers and Well-Wishersfor their valuable patronage and support during this challenging period of financial year2017-18 and hope to receive their continued patronage.

 The Board of the Bank has been proactively guiding the Bank during these testing timesand I want to place on record the appreciation for their encouragement and guidance.

 I am also thankful to the NABARD SIDBI and other Financial Institutions Banks andCorrespondents for their continued support to the Bank.
-Last but not least I wish toplace on record the deep appreciation for untiring and relentless efforts put in by allthe staff members of the Bank without which the progress achieved in these demandingtimes would not have been possible.
+Last but not least I wish toplace on record the deep appreciation for untiring and relentless efforts put in by allthe staff members of the Bank without whom the progress achieved in these demandingtimes would not have been possible.
 Family members of the staff also need to beacknowledged for their continued support to the Institution.
 I look forward for thecontinued cooperation and support from all stakeholders for sustained progress of the Bankin the years to come.